DarksideH/Mod-Menu-Without-Overlay-Permission/README.md

 if you have problems compiling in AIDE then unpack build.zip. and place the folder in the app/build directory (folder)

-if you have any errors write : telegram channel : @darkrare, my telegram : dark_fack.
+if you have any errors write : telegram channel : @darkrare, my telegram : @dark_fack.